Babies this age are honing all five senses, understanding and learning more and

 When caught early, many vision and hearing problems can be treated successfully,

-so be sure to report any concerns you have to your doctor.
+so be sure to report any concerns you have to your doctor immediately.